Meetings Sundays at 10am at Tabby Cat Cafe email firstname.lastname@example.org

 Feb 20, 2022 – Youth Transit Legislation in Process

 Assemblyman Holden has introduced a bill to authorize and fund FREE BUS PASSES for under 25 yr olds – AB 1919.
+As of June 3, 2022 it has passed the assembly and been sent to senate committees.

 Group Support letter – insert logo at the top and name and organization at the bottom